3 Analytic Geometry

 these satisfy each of Birkhoff’s axioms.
 Here are suitable definitions for Cartesian analytic geometry:

-As with Hilbert, Birkhoff makes SAS an axiom: Birkhoff’s version is stronger, for it also applies to similar triangles
+As with Hilbert, Birkhoff makes SAS an axiom: Birkhoff’s version is stronger in that it also applies to similar triangles.

 48